Weidmanis/Pandas_exp/README.md

 # Pandas_exp

-This is some of the most recent work that I have done with Pandas in the last course that I have done.
+This is some of the most recent work that I have done with Pandas in the latest course that I have done.